Canon 1D Mark II vs Olympus E-410

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the E-410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark II and the E-410 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the E-410 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the E-410 was followed by the Olympus E-420.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1D Mark II and E-410 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Olympus E-410 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Olympus E-410?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.